yi-cheng-liu/yi-cheng-liu.github.io/_pages/cv.md

 Education
 ======
 * B.S. in **Vehicle Engineering**, National Taipei University of Technology, 2021
+* Exchange in **Department of Engineering**, Karlsruhe University of Applied Sciences, 2019
 * M.S. in **Electrical and Computer Engineering**, University of Michigan - Ann Arbor, 2024 (expected)